 3 Key Considerations when Offering Free Returns and Exchanges

-Free returns and exchanges can serve as an amazing marketing tool for your business.
-But in order to be effective, a free returns policy must be implemented with some key considerations.
+Free returns and exchanges can be a great marketing tool for your business.
+But to be effective, there are some things to consider before implementing a free return policy.

 1. Split Your Exchanges and Return Policy